ChangxingSu/ChangxingSu/README.md

 </a>

 - :microscope: I’m currently working on microbial genomics and metagenomics.
-- 👨‍🎨 I'm designing science topic illustration with Adobe Illustrator
+- 👨‍🎨 I'm designing science topic illustration and pixel art with Adobe Illustrator and aseprite.
 - 🚀 I'm learning to build machine learning softwares and systems.
 - 🧐 I'm also learning TypeScript and React.